 In terms of relevance, the website focuses on aspects of investment treaties and investment arbitration thought to be of interest to policy-makers in different fields.
 It seeks to respond to past questions and public debates about cases under investment treaties that have affected different policy areas and about who decides these cases.
 An attempt has been made to separate descriptive information on the website from editorial comments highlighting the case for more openness, independence, and public accountability in the system.

-Gus Van Harten is an associate professor at Osgoode Hall Law School.
+Gus Van Harten is a professor at Osgoode Hall Law School.
 He obtained his PhD in Law from the University of London in 1996 and was a faculty member at the Law Department of the London School of Economics and Political Science.
-He is the author of Investment Treaty Arbitration and Public Law (Oxford University Press, 2007) and various articles on investment law and arbitration.
+He is the author Sold Down the author of Sold Down the Yangtze: Canada's Lopsided Investment Deal with China (IIAPP/ self-published, 2015), Sovereign Choices and Sovereign Constraints: Judicial Restraint in Investment Treaty Arbitration (Oxford University Press, 2013), Investment Treaty Arbitration and Public Law (Oxford University Press, 2007), and various articles on investment law and arbitration available here.
+He is also a co-author of Administrative Law: Cases, Text, and Materials, 6th and 7th editions (Emond, 2010 and 2015).
 He teaches Administrative Law, International Investment Law, and Governance of the International Financial System.
 He coordinated the project.

-Constance Abebreseh is a JD student at Osgoode Hall Law School.
+Constance Abebreseh was a JD student at Osgoode Hall Law School.
 She obtained her BA from York University.
-She is collecting and coding information on investment treaty cases.
+She collected and coded information on investment treaty cases.

-Rana Arbabian is a JD student at Osgoode Hall Law School.
-She previously studied political science at the University of Toronto.
-She has worked as a summer associate at the Canadian Centre for Policy Alternatives in Ottawa.
+Rana Arbabian was a JD student at Osgoode Hall Law School.
+She previously studied political science at the University of Toronto and has worked as a summer associate at the Canadian Centre for Policy Alternatives in Ottawa.
 She collected and analyzed information on investment arbitrators and investment treaties.

-Kirsten Mikadze is a JD student at Osgoode Hall Law School.
+Kirsten Mikadze was a JD student at Osgoode Hall Law School.
 She worked for six years for the Ontario Ministry of Labour and the Ontario Workplace Safety and Insurance Board, and obtained a BA in political science from the University of Toronto in 2002.
-She is a student editor of the Osgoode Hall Law Journal.
 She collected and analyzed data on investment treaty cases, summarized cases, and researched responses and alternatives to the system.